luis-sousa-pinto/bindplane-op/docs/dev/resource-types/usage.md

 # Resource Type Usage

-The `bindplanectl` command line interface can be used to interact with resource types.
+The `bindplane` command line interface can be used to interact with resource types.

 Resource types are used to generate agent configurations.
 Changes to resource types will immediately result in updates to related configurations.